 June 14-19: Southern U.S., Midwest and Great Plains

 Five people were killed – one each in Florida and Mississippi and three in Perryton, Texas, including an 11-year-old boy.
-Over 100 people in Perryton were injured as well.
+More than 100 people in Perryton were injured as well.
 The town of 8,000 is located on the Texas-Oklahoma border.

-On June 18, an EF-3 tornado hit Mississippi, near Louin, about 55 miles southeast of Jackson.
+On June 18, 2023, an EF-3 tornado hit Mississippi, near Louin, about 55 miles southeast of Jackson.
 One person was killed and 25 injured.
-The tornado was on the ground for 7.6 miles.
-As many as 30 homes have been reported as destroyed or significantly damaged.
 It was one of 11 tornadoes to hit Mississippi that evening.

 May 10–13: Great Plains

-With more than 78 tornadoes confirmed, this outbreak was not as bad as it could have been but still saw five EF-2 twisters touchdown, and the death of one person (the first in the area since the 1950s) in Laguna Hills, Texas, in an EF-1 tornado.
-Twelve others were injured.
+With more than 78 tornadoes confirmed, this outbreak saw five EF-2 twisters touchdown, and the death of one person.

-Although it was a weaker tornado, the Laguna Heights twister is a good example of how damaging a storm can be when it hits manufactured housing or low-income communities.
-There were at least 21 homes destroyed and an additional 31 homes with major destruction.
+The Laguna Heights twister is a good example of how damaging a storm can be when it hits manufactured housing or low-income communities.
+There were at least 21 homes destroyed and an additional 31 homes with major damage.
 Laguna Hills is an unincorporated community comprised of hotel and restaurant workers and older adults who have lived there for most of their lives.
 Almost half the residents are renters and now face a rental housing shortage.
-The tornado struck at night, which may have increased the number of injuries.

 April 19: Iowa, Kansas and Oklahoma